 8 Simple Ways to Help Prevent Chapped Lips

-When dead skin cells are stuck on the surface of your lips, it’ll prevent any conditioners from fully penetrating the delicate skin.
-Reach for a gentle lip exfoliator, like The Body Shop Lip Scuff, that’ll help eliminate lip flakes and add much-needed moisture.
-If you’d rather whip up your own exfoliating lip scrub, follow this DIY recipe.
+When dead skin cells are stuck on the surface of your lips, it can prevent any conditioners from fully penetrating the delicate skin.
+Reach for a gentle lip exfoliator, like the Sara Happ Lip Scrub, that’ll help eliminate lip flakes and add some much-needed moisture.

 Immediately after you exfoliate your lips, you should apply a hydrating lip balm with nourishing oils.
-Kiehl’s Lip Balm #1—one of our all-time faves—is formulated with soothing emollients like squalanea, lanolin, wheat germ oil, and vitamin E. Coconut oil, olive oil, shea butter, and almond oil are also good options to apply liberally as needed.
+Kiehl’s Lip Balm #1 is our go-to because it’s formulated with soothing emollients like squalane, lanolin, wheat germ oil and vitamin E.

-You hear it all the time: Hydrate your skin from the inside out.
-In addition to your lip balms and moisturizing lipsticks, make sure to drink plenty of water throughout the day.
+It’s important to hydrate your skin from the inside out, so in addition to applying lip balm and moisturizing lipstick, make sure to drink plenty of water throughout the day.
 Invest in a humidifier, too, if the air in your home is lacking moisture.

 Coating your lips with irritants or allergens (think: fragrances or dyes) can contribute to chapped lips, especially if you're sensitive.
 Stick to a simpler formula, like the CeraVe Healing Ointment, which contains ceramides and hyaluronic acid and is sensitive skin-friendly.

 Read More:The Perfect Overnight Face Mask for Your Skin Type